10 good ocean news stories Oceana Canada 2023 news roundup

 Without further ado, lets dive into 10 of our favourite good ocean news stories from 2023:

 The announcement of a new Marine Coastal Protected Area, the “Humboldt Archipelago,” represents the achievement of a decades-long fight driven by artisanal fishers, eco-tourism operators and science and civil society organizations to protect this important marine region.
-The Humboldt Archipelago is recognized for its abundance of fishing resources and diverse marine life, including charismatic species like blue whales, Humboldt penguins and several species of dolphins.
+The Humboldt Archipelago is recognized for its abundance of fishing resources and diverse marine life.
+This includes charismatic species like blue whales, Humboldt penguins and several species of dolphins.
 In recent years, this region has been exposed to threats from industrial mining and port development projects, like Dominga and Cruz Grande, so this announcement is a huge win for these ecosystems and local communities that rely on them.

 Two dolphins leap out of the water and spin in front of rock formations in the Humboldt archipelago